- Press Center

-In 2017, NOVATEK ran programs of integrated and targeted audits of controlled entities for compliance with occupational health, industrial, fire and environmental safety requirements by NOVATEK’s committee.
-In the reporting year, the Company conducted integrated audits of four (4) entities, and targeted audits of eight (8) subsidiaries.
+In 2018, NOVATEK ran programs of integrated and targeted audits of controlled entities for compliance with occupational health, industrial, fire and environmental safety requirements by NOVATEK’s committee.
+In the reporting year, the Company conducted integrated audits of four (4) Company entities, and targeted audits of eight (8) entities.
 Based on their findings, relevant reports were produced, and remedial measures were developed.